Local Heritage Lab –

 Housatonic Heritage is again partnering with Regional School District No. 1 and the Friends of Beckley Furnace to present an exciting new approach to place-based education for teachers and students.
 Local Heritage Lab provides teachers with the opportunity to immerse themselves in personal exploration and learning at the Beckley Furnace Industrial Heritage Site in East Canaan, CT and to work with their colleagues, content experts, and education advisors in developing place-based, inquiry-focused learning opportunities for their students.

-Housatonic Heritage is pleased to invite 2nd – 12th grade teachers from Region 1 to participate in the fifth year of our place-based professional development program.
-Local Heritage Learning Lab provides teachers with opportunities to immerse themselves in personal learning at local heritage sites and to collaborate with colleagues in designing skills-based, inquiry-focused learning opportunities for their students using community resources
+Housatonic Heritage is pleased to invite 2nd – 12th grade teachers from CT Regional School District #1 to participate in the eighth year of our place-based professional development program.
+Local Heritage Lab provides teachers with opportunities to immerse themselves in personal learning at local heritage sites and to collaborate with colleagues in designing skills-based, inquiry-focused learning opportunities for their students using community resources

-- Get a free field trip with bus transportation to Beckley Furnace in 2023.
+• Get three free field trips with bus transportation to related heritage sites in 2024.

 This program consists of four core activities: